༄༅། Foundations of Nondual Buddhist Tantra

 (Kurukulla.
 Photo credit: Rubin Museum)

 Each series will have at its heart a Dharma root text, poem, or dohā (song of realization).
 As a translator of Tibetan Buddhist texts, Chandra has a unique perspective on language and how the meaning behind words plays into our direct experience that cannot be contained within language alone.
 Ultimately, to realize the meaning behind the words found in these root texts, we must go beyond concepts into a direct realization for ourselves.
-This emphasis on direct realization is expressed succinctly by the Fletcheress Dakini (circa 8th century CE), the teacher of Saraha, when she said,
+This emphasis on direct realization is succinctly expressed by the Fletcheress Dakini (circa 8th century CE), Saraha’s teacher, who said,

 “The Buddha’s meaning can be known through symbols and actions, not through words and books.”